-This cauliflower mashed potato recipe is a quick and easy alternative to mashed potatoes that is full of flavor and sure to please!
-Cauliflower recipes can be intimidating, but this one is easy, approachable, and delicious.
+This cauliflower mashed potato recipe is a healthier alternative to mashed potatoes that is full of flavor and sure to please.
+Made with real potatoes and cauliflower!
 Jump to Recipe keyboard_arrow_down

 The problem I have found with many cauliflower recipes is that they can be bland and sometimes have a weird consistency.
 Personally, I am all about the cauliflower mash, but some of my loved ones aren’t as crazy about them as I am.
 So to compromise, I often make this recipe which combines cauliflower and potatoes to make a lower calorie, but still potato filled mashed side dish.
-This version is simple but you can add roasted garlic, cheese, sour cream, butter, or any other favorite mashed potato mix-ins.
+This version is simple but you can add cheese, sour cream, fresh herbs , or any other favorite mashed potato mix-ins.

 Once all your ingredients are well blended and your cauliflower mashed potatoes are complete, feel free to add additional toppings of your choice.
 Or place them on the side for your friends or family to add at their discretion.
 These toppings can include extra roasted garlic, cheese, sour cream, butter, chives, or other mashed potato toppings.